Ranomafana National Park: Tourism

 Talatakely has well-defined paths and stairs, although sturdy shoes should be worn as the path can be slippery when wet.
 Specialist guides can be arranged through Centre ValBio for excursions.

 Kayaking or canoeing can also be arranged and a hot springs pool is located in Ranomafana.

 Lodging

-There is a private ecolodge administered by a private tourist operator at the entrance of the national park.
-There are also several hotels in Ranomafana village.
-Additionally, it is possible to camp at the campsite near the main road through the park or to find lodging at Centre ValBio, where most of the scientific research is based.
+There are multiple ecolodges administered by private tourist operators near the entrance of the national park.
+There are also around 15 hotels in Ranomafana village with various accommodation options and prices.
+Additionally, it is possible to camp at the campsite near the main road through the park.
+Researchers can also find lodging at Centre ValBio, where the scientific research community that works in the park is based.

 The park is 65 km northeast of Fianarantsoa and 139 km west of Mananjary.
 The park office is at the entrance to the village of Ambodiamontana, 6.5 km from the town of Ranomafana.
 The park is crossed by National Road 25 and National Road 45.